[4 MIN READ]

 Most pandemics follow the same progression from warning of its existence to recovery.
-The image below showcases the different stages, and the red box indicates our current state in the progression.
-Consumer concerns tend to evolve alongside the evolution of any given pandemic and COVID-19 is no exception.
+The image below showcases the different stages, and the red box indicates our state at the height of the crisis.
+Consumer concerns tend to evolve alongside the evolution of any given pandemic, and COVID-19 is no exception.

-We believe the findings suggest, over the three weeks in March, consumer concerns evolved from the abstract and moderately urgent to the personal and highly urgent as the virus spread deeper across the United States.
+We believe the findings suggest that over the three weeks in March, consumer concerns evolved from the abstract and moderately urgent to the personal and highly urgent as the virus spread deeper across the United States.

-The concerns outlined in the Gartner surveys are now reality.
-Many aisles, especially the paper products and disinfectant aisles, in grocery stores are bare, local businesses of all types are shuttering their doors, and most communities are on lockdown.
-The economic impact of COVID-19 is going to be felt for many months – perhaps years – to come.
+The concerns outlined in the Gartner surveys became reality.
+Many aisles in grocery stores, especially the paper products and disinfectant aisles, were bare.
+Local businesses of all types shuttered their doors, and communities were on lockdown.
+The economic impact of COVID-19 is going to continue to be felt for many months – perhaps years – to come.

-On the notion of “normal,” Hayley Quinn, PsyD, Ambulatory Behavioral Health at Swedish, summed it up this way: “There is no normal way to deal with what’s happening.
+On the notion of “normal,” Robin Henderson, M.D., executive director of Providence Behavioral Health at Providence Oregon, summed it up this way: “There is no normal way to deal with what’s happening.
 This has really never happened in our lifetime.
 To have a global shutdown…to have all our students out of school for an indefinite period of time.
 In this event, we can’t come together in the same ways we’re used to, so there’s no normal way to respond.”

 It’s okay to be concerned, afraid even.
 However, in these uncertain times it’s important to find ways to stay grounded for your mental, physical and spiritual well-being.
 Here are a few tips we’ve found helpful: